StokersWebsite/.github/Research/Ethics.md

 This has recently been banned in countries like belgium, but it is still legal in the Netherlands.
 This is an example of cultural differences in softwareto see my full report check out [cultural differences in software📄](https://github.com/StokersWebsite/.github/edit/main/Research/Cultural%20Differences)

+When playing a game that has loot boxes you get recommended the loot boxes a lot.
+When I played CS-Go I see the loot boxes everywhere.
+They always market them as being really valuable, but they can also give you something that is basically worthless.
+I personally didn't buy any of these loot boxes but I can see the appeal and I think a lot of kids will buy them.
+I think this is very unethical since you manipulate kids to spend money on your game.

 >### Sources:
 > - https://www.britannica.com/topic/ethics-philosophy
 > - https://www.ethicalweb.org/